 A truly creative individual is able to repeatedly generate such highly novel and useful thoughts.—Kieran Fox and Roger Beaty, 2018

 The common idea is mindfulness is the way to more creativity.
 Because being mindful makes you more diligent, attentive, smooth, and open to creative insights.

 But there is a flip side.
-Mind-wandering can be constructive.
+Mind-wandering can also be constructive and creative.

 Experts believe there is a deep relationship between mind-wandering and creativity.
 There are hidden problems our brains are trying to solve when our minds wander off in the middle of an online class or meeting.

 We mind wander, by choice or accident, because it produces tangible reward when measured against goals and aspirations that are personally meaningful.
 Having to reread a line of text three times because our attention has drifted away matters very little if that attention shift has allowed us to access a key insight, a precious memory, or make sense of a troubling event.—Rebecca McMillan, founder of The Brain Cafe, and Scott Barry Kaufman, humanistic psychologist and host of The Psychology Podcast, in Frontiers.

 Writers, artists, and composers create some of their best work during these moments of mind wandering.
 Inventors and scientists find many of their “Eureka” moments in these episodes of mental traveling.

 Let us look deep and try to understand if mindlessness can spark creativity.